a women’s leadership and peer learning circle

 pō‘ai: circle, circuit, hoop, girdle; group, as of friends; to go around, make a circuit, encircle, girdle, coil, wind up; circulating; encircled, surrounded

 Wahine Pō’ai is a community-rooted and culturally-grounded leadership and peer support program offered through Ala Kukui.
-Pō’ai will convene cohorts of 6 women nonprofit executives for a 9-month series (September to April) of sessions that blend peer support and participant-driven learning opportunities.
-The application for the first cohort has closed.
-Applications for the second cohort will open in Summer 2022.
+Pō’ai will convene cohorts of 6 women nonprofit executives for a 9-month series (January to September) of sessions that blend peer support and participant-driven learning opportunities.

 - Raising community voices, empowering community vision.
 Wāhine Pō’ai gathers women who lead organizations dedicated to equity and justice through community driven change.
 We bring together leaders who embody humility, service and commitment to justice.

 - Connection to place.
 Every gathering honors traditions of Hawai‘i, the ‘āina where we gather and wisdom from our kupuna.

 - Wisdom in the room.
 We bring community leaders and mentors into our circle, while also surfacing learning and inspiration from each other.